Fujian: Sports

 Fujian includes professional sports teams in both the Chinese Basketball Association and the Chinese League One.

 The representative of the province in the Chinese Basketball Association is the Fujian Sturgeons, who are based in Jinjiang, Quanzhou.
 The Fujian Sturgeons made their debut in the 2004–2005 season, and finished in seventh and last place in the South Division, out of the playoffs.
 In the 2005–2006 season, they tied for fifth, just one win away from making the playoffs.

 The Xiamen Blue Lions formerly represented Fujian in the Chinese Super League, before the team's closure in 2007.
 Today the province is represented by Fujian Tianxin F.C., who play in the China League Two, and the Fujian Broncos.

 Education and research

 Fujian is considered one of China's leading provinces in education and research.
-As of 2022, two major cities ranked in the top 65 cities in the world (Fuzhou 50th and Xiamen 63th) by scientific research output, as tracked by the Nature Index.
+As of 2023, two major cities in the province ranked in the top 45 cities in the world (Xiamen 38th and Fuzhou 45th) by scientific research output, as tracked by the Nature Index.